 Caravan and Camping Site Licensing

-The Council's Environmental Health Service is responsible for the issuing of caravan and camping site licences.
-An application can be made at any time to the Council for a site licence, but will only be issued once planning permission has been granted.
+The Council's Housing Safety and Environmental Protection Team is responsible for the issuing of caravan and camping site licences.
+An application can be made at any time to the Council for a site licence but will only be issued once planning permission has been granted.

 The licence will contain conditions relating to health and safety, facilities and fire safety.
 There are three different sets of model conditions which will normally be used as a minimum depending on the type of caravans stationed on the site.
 The Council may also impose any other conditions it feels would be appropriate for an individual site or set of circumstances.